treepeck/judo/README.md

 `docker-compose.yaml` expects the following configuration files to be located in<br/>
 the `config` folder:

-- `definitions.json` - defines the RabbitMQ user credentials and the custom<br/>
+- `definitions.json` - defines the RabbitMQ user credentials, custom virtual<br/>
-   virtual host name.
+  host, exchange, queues, and bindings.
-- `rabbitmq.env` - tells the RabbitMQ Docker image to load and use data from `definitions.json`.
+- `rabbitmq.conf` - tells the RabbitMQ Docker image to load and use data from `definitions.json`.
 - `mysql.env` - defines the MySQL user credentials and database name.
 - `gatekeeper.env` - defines the AMQP URL for connecting to RabbitMQ and the URL<br/>
   to which the Gatekeeper sends authorization verification requests.
 - `justchess.env` - defines the AMQP URL for connecting to RabbitMQ and the MySQL<br/>
   URL for connecting to the database.
-- `frontend` - defines the NODE_ENV.
+- `frontend.env` - defines the NODE_ENV and disabled NextJS telemetry.

 ## Run services

 To manually run all services, execute this command in the `judo` folder:

 ```
 docker compose up -d